sveco/cfeed/README.md

  -r  Refresh; Whether to refresh all feeds on first load.
  -o  Import OPML feed list
 ```
 OPML support is limited to reading list of feeds from opml file and displaying them.
 They are not exported or added to .conf file, this has to be done manually.
+However read state is tracked for articles in those feeds, and they can also be selected using dynamic query.

 ## Acknowledgments
 Big thanks to awesome newsbeuter team for inspiration.
 This app is built from scratch, and does not use any portion